msu-denver-cs/assignment-two-JoshMcKinstry/README.md

 This is a simple server run using Ruby on Rails.
 It is designed to serve as practice forming simple database associations as well as with generating rails scaffolds.
 In creating this simple application, I have also familiarized myself with db/schema.rb as well as database migrations.
 This project uses one-to-many and many-to-many associations.

+Assignment1 requires the setup of multiple database tables and associations

+Assignment2 requires that all models be validated and that a searching be added for each index function.
+Unit test all code.
+Make the searches dynamic using Ajax.

 The database itself can be described as follows.

     * A car part has a name etc. and belongs to many cars.